salikhassan/Book-Inventory/README.md

 # Book-Inventory
-A database application that stores data about book
+A database application that stores data about books Users can View, Add, Delete, Search, and Update Book entries